Fashion District’s Sparkle Factory Building Finds New Life With Tarina Tarantino

 The space also features a collage that includes pictures of her retail inspirations such as Barbara Hulanicki, an influential retailer during the 1960s Swinging London period in England, as well as Elio Fiorucci, the founder of the Fiorucci fashion label and a creator of retail destinations.

 She and Campos acquired the building in 2007, but the entrepreneurs had a lot of work ahead of them.
 For more than six decades, 910 S. Broadway housed a number of apparel factories.
+She worked with downtown Los Angeles architectural firm Omgivning to refurbish the building.
 Tarantino said that it took years to refurbish the building from being a factory space to being one for shops and creative office spaces.

 Since it had been zoned as commercial space, she did not have to petition the city of Los Angeles to rezone the building.
 She declined to state how much she paid for the building and how much it took to remodel it.
 The building is 60 percent leased.
 Tenants include design offices for accessories brand Incipio as well as Mira, an augmented-reality company.